eglassman/cool-papers/defs.md

 		- a pattern, like the patterns PROSE learns to extract data from large files
 		- a transformation or program, like the transformations Rafazer learns over ASTs

-###### Inductive Learning Hypothesis
+###### Inductive Logic Programming
-"Any hypothesis found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
-[1]
+- "designed to learn first-order rules" [10]
+- "concerned with finding a hypothesis H from a set of positive and negative examples P and N" [8]

 #### Informal and Incorrect Logic (Fallacies)